GarimaK1/MiniSocialNetwork/README.txt

 -- Set body to 100vh, landing to 90vh to prevent scrolling

+-- Hiding Landing Page if user is authenticated/logged in

+-- Login page: if user is authenticted, don't show login.
+Redirect to dashboard '/dashboard'.

+-- Register page: if user is authenticted, don't show register.
+Redirect to dashboard '/dashboard'.

+-- mapStateToProps is an arrow function and needs to return part of state to be provided as props to component

+-- In this app, registering a user returns a token.
+So that user is logged in automatically.
+So registered user = authenticated user = logged-in user

+-- Why we use loadUser() in register and login actions?
+First use of auth.user is in profile.
+Answer: loadUser() sets the currently authenticated user into state.
+So on login/register, user is logged in but user hasn't created a profile yet.
+So profile.user doesn't exist.
+So we can't get user info from profile.
+So we must have user in state too.

+-- Remember to clear profile before logout.

 -- Note:
 mongoose-unique-validator dependency has been added to project and in models/User.js But not used because response pattern was different.